Carl Edwards just doesn’t get it.

-“Have at it boys is not [what happened Saturday night].
+Said Ryan Newman, “Have at it boys is not [what happened Saturday night].
 Have at it boys means even if we crash each other or get into an accident or lose respect for one another, you go talk about it.
 That’s the ‘Have at it, Boys.’
 You go behind a trailer and you talk about it.
 We can get in each other’s faces.
-That’s ‘Have at it, Boys’.
+That’s ‘Have at it, Boys.’
 Going out there and purposely crashing somebody; turning right and turning left just to crash ‘em on purpose, whether you’re winning the race or not, is not at all ‘Have at it, Boys.’
 Some people have called it manslaughter or attempted manslaughter, but that’s closer to what it is.
-That’s not ‘Have at it, Boys’.
-I’m all for ‘Have at it, Boys’.
+That’s not ‘Have at it, Boys.’
+I’m all for ‘Have at it, Boys.’
 Let us race.
 But that’s not racing.
 We should paint a No. 99 or No. 88 Chevy Impala for Carl to go race demolition derbies with, if that’s the case.
 We’re racing, we’re not demolition derbies.
 Brad hasn’t decked Carl yet.
 To me, that’s all it is.
 Brad just needs to go up there and lay one across his lips and everything will be fine.”

-Kurt Busch: “I think the way that it has played out is that you have someone who is four or five years into the sport and a new guy.
+Said Kurt Busch, “I think the way that it has played out is that you have someone who is four or five years into the sport and a new guy.
 Carl has raced a lot in the Nationwide Series, and some of his tendencies are Nationwide-type things.
 I see that a lot of the time when he races on the Cup side.
 He’s doing some Nationwide things and until he decides that Cup is where he wants to be, maybe that’s how he’ll drive.”

-Denny Hamlin: “That was a touchy thing.
+Denny Hamlin stated, “That was a touchy thing.
 It’s two guys that I really don’t agree with at all.
 I think you’re only going to poke the lion long enough before you’re actually going to get bit, and Brad and Carl in my opinion was just way overboard and shouldn’t have gone that far.
 I don’t agree with either.
 I think Brad’s going to have to figure out a way to get some attention other than winning a Nationwide race or running into somebody.
 You look at Brad, he’s always getting into somebody; and then, it’s retaliation when somebody is getting back into him.
 I think that until he changes, that’s going to continue… [but] then Carl, that was just a bad move.
 Even though he got roughed up and maybe he got the win taken away, he was going to finish second, he wasn’t going to finish 20th.
 So I think that was just quite a bit overboard.”

-Jeff Burton: “I think they didn’t penalize him (Carl) enough.
-I don’t understand why Keselowski not penalized at all.
+Said Jeff Burton, “I think they didn’t penalize him (Carl) enough.
+I don’t understand why Keselowski was penalized at all.
 I’m still confused.
 And I haven’t read or heard or talked to NASCAR.
 I don’t know why after that incident that Brad Keselowski should be put on probation.
 If you drive in the corner on a restart and your car slips and you get into another driver, that’s an occurrence that happens every race.
 That’s what happened in that race.
 That’s what happened when I got into Kyle Busch at New Hampshire.
 That’s what happened when Kyle Busch got into me at Charlotte.
 That’s racing.
 There was nothing that was just racing.
 You could make the case that, yeah, he knocked him out of the way and he did.
 But he didn’t spin him out.
 He got into him a little bit.
 So to me, I looked at that and I said, OK, he got penalized more than I thought he should have gotten penalized.
 And I thought Carl got penalized less than I thought he should have been penalized.”